Bikes · Resale guide

 Disadvantages — Why You Might Skip the KTM Duke 200 in 2026

-Engine Heat in City Traffic.
-The liquid-cooled engine, particularly in older BS3/BS4 models, can generate a significant amount of heat in bumper-to-bumper Indian traffic.
-This heat radiates onto the rider’s legs, which can be quite uncomfortable during peak summer months or long commutes.
+Engine Heat in Traffic.
+The liquid-cooled engine, while powerful, can generate significant heat in bumper-to-bumper city traffic.
+This heat can be felt on your legs, making riding in peak summer conditions a bit uncomfortable.

 Factors That Affect KTM Duke 200 Resale Value

-City of Sale.
-Resale values can vary geographically.
-Major metropolitan areas like Bangalore, Pune, Delhi, and Mumbai generally see higher demand and slightly better prices for performance bikes like the Duke 200 compared to smaller towns.
+Location: Resale values can vary slightly by city.
+Major metro areas like Bengaluru, Pune, or Delhi, where there’s a higher demand for performance bikes, might see slightly better prices compared to smaller towns.

 Maintenance Cost Breakdown (India, 2026)